What Type of Industrial Shelving Would Work Best for You?

 - When you take full advantage of its flexibility, metal shelving is more expensive.
 All those cool accessories add up in cost.

-- It requires a bit more to install than other shelving types.
+- It requires a more effort to install than other shelving types.
 Shelves need clips and braces need hardware.
-It’s not a difficult thing to install, but I’ve never known it to be the effortless installation experience that rivet and wire shelving are.
+It’s not that difficult to install, but I’ve never known it to be the effortless installation experience that rivet and wire shelving are.

 - One thing it can’t do that wire and rivet shelving can, is be easily converted into mobile storage.
-(Wire shelving is frequently made into mobile units, and mobile rivet shelving is becoming more common).
+(Wire shelving is frequently made into mobile units).

 Wire Shelving is the most attractive of these shelving types and is used in commercial or “clean” applications more often than the other shelving types.
 Like rivet style, it has open construction free of side and back sway braces so it can be accessed from all four sides.
 It may serve in applications where more industrial style shelving is out of place.